dmeeco/fernfolio-11ty-template/src/projects/redesigning-goodfind-io-a-path-to-ethical-shopping.md

 title: Simplifying conscious consumer journeys
 emoji: ❂
 date: 2025-05-18T05:36:52.685Z
-summary: This case study outlines the redesign of Goodfind.io, a platform connecting consumers with ethical brands.
-The goal was to enhance user experience and facilitate more responsible shopping habits.
+summary: Goodfind reimagined the path to ethical shopping, empowering consumers to discover and embrace sustainable brands.
+By simplifying the conscious consumer journey and enhancing user experience, it fostered responsible habits, accelerating the adoption of ethical alternatives and supporting a more sustainable marketplace
 tags:
-  - service design
-  - product design
+  - Website Re-Design
-  - user experience
+  - Journey Mapping
-  - journey mapping
+  - Ethical Consumption
-  - ethical shopping
+  - Consumer Empowerment
 ---
 *The project is covered by a non-disclosure agreement (NDA).
 Therefore, I am not allowed to share any data.
 If you're interested in learning more, please reach out.*